gseismic/rlearn_dev.py/README.md

 ```

 ## Versions
-- draft: draft version, used for design algorithm, api-not-stable but working
+- draft: Draft version, used for designing algorithms, API-not-stable but working
-- naive: naive version, raw implementation with raw or minor optimization, could be used for benchmark
+- naive: Naive version, raw implementation with raw or minor optimizations, could be used for benchmarking
-- main: stable version, ready for production, with more docs and tests
+- main: Stable version, ready for production, with more docs and tests

 ## Methods
 | state | Agent | version | env | description | demo |